 Is it for you?
 If you’re looking for a sturdy double umbrella stroller with a storage basket, that’s not cheap but won’t break the bank, this is the umbrella stroller for you.

 The Summer Infant 3Dtwo Double Convenience Stroller is a tandem stroller, with the width of a single stroller but able to seat two children: one higher up, in rear, and the other lower, in front.
-Its main advantages?
+It’s main advantages?
 Both children have their own canopies, the stroller offers a carrying strap, and it has a lot of storage.

 The good: The front footrest is adjustable (as in, it can be pulled all the way up to support the child’s feet during a nap), and there’s a bumper bar to prevent kids from leaning over too much.
-Plus, each seat has its own canopy – which means more shade and less arguments.
+Plus, each seat has its own canopy – which means more shade and fewer arguments.

 The not-so-good: This stroller can only fit one child in a car seat, and the company emphatically says it’s not compatible with car seats at all.
 Also, the seats don’t fully recline.